-The difference between the golf course acreage and park/school acreage is 137 acres.
-If the 137 acres were developed at the same density (1.9 units per acre) as the rest of the study area the results would have been an additional 247 units; the overall development density would increase from 1.92403 to 2.00971.
-In other words, in terms of development density, the golf courses make no discernible difference in the calculation.
+The difference between the golf course acreage and park/school acreage is 115.5 acres.
+If the 115.5 acres were developed at the same density (1.92 units per acre) as the rest of the study area the results would have been an additional 222 units; the overall development density would increase from 1.92403 to 2.0011.
+In other words, in terms of development density, the golf courses make no discernible difference in the calculation - a difference of 0.0771 units per acre.

-Nassau County is now being forced to retroactively try to purchase land in proximity, but outside the analogue study area, to construct a school, as the student generation within the Amelia Concourse community is causing schools in adjacent communities to exceed capacity and cause a degradation of adopted LOS standards.
+Nassau County is now being forced to retroactively try to purchase land in proximity, but outside the analogue study area, to construct a school as the student generation within the Amelia Concourse community is causing schools in adjacent communities to exceed capacity and cause a degradation of adopted LOS standards.